|Bingo||Friday||10:00am – 11:30am||$0.00|

 |Wii Bowling||Thursday||1:00pm – 2:00pm||$1.00|

 Scientific studies are revealing that playing bingo can have some not-so-obvious benefits.
 Winning is a great joy, but most seniors don’t only play to win.
 They actually enjoy the excitement and social atmosphere.
 Bingo players are quicker and more accurate than non-bingo players.
 The game brings seniors together while providing them a sense of belonging in the community.
-And, most importantly, simply relaxing while playing a game with friends helps reduce stress and depression amongst seniors improving their physical health.
+And, most importantly, simply relaxing while playing a game with friends helps reduce stress and depression among seniors, improving their physical health.

 Its not a brain teaser to know card games are a hit with seniors.
 Playing cards is one activity that many people have enjoyed all their lives.
 Continuing to play card games will help seniors maintain their brainpower as they age.
 What better way to keep mentally fit than to get together with friends to learn a new game or enjoy an old favorite?
 Improve your memory and math skills.